 Thank you for stopping by.
 I hope that by visiting this website and blog, and/or by reading my books, you will find yourself encouraged and your day just a little brighter.

 Finding Joy with an Invisible Chronic Illness: Proven Strategies for Discovering Happiness, Meaning, and Fulfillment (Coming Soon!)

 - Having Nasal Surgery?
 Don't You Become An Empty Nose Victim!
-(2007)
+(2007) (Independent Publisher Book Award)

 - ¿Cirugía nasal? ¡No caiga en las garras del síndrome de la nariz vacía!
 (2015) (Spanish Translation)

 I am passionate about advocating for those with invisible chronic illnesses, including empty nose syndrome, through the written word.
 For two years - in 2016 & 2017 - I authored a monthly newsletter for the International Empty Nose Syndrome Association (ENSIA).

 Now, I hope to provide readers with updates on invisible chronic illness through a newsletter as well.
 This newsletter will include:

 - and/or thought-provoking musings on living with an invisible chronic illness.

 I think those who battle invisible chronic illnesses, such as empty nose syndrome, are WARRIORS.